 I’m not really sure who came up with the idea for this cake, but I love everything about it.
 I’ve seen a few versions floating around the web and with Memorial Day weekend coming up, I decided it was time to try it for myself.

-The best part about it is that you only need three ingredients to make it (okay, four if I’m being picky).
+The best part about the Fresh Watermelon Cake it is that you only need three ingredients to make it (okay, four if I’m being picky).
 It’s delicious, and even more so now because juicy watermelons are ripe and readily available at the grocery store.
 It is so easy to make and highly summer cookout appropriate.
-And if you're like me, you occasionally enjoy faking people out, especially at family gatherings.
-Leave the melon balls of the top of the cake and no one will be the wiser!

 Cutting the watermelon to shape was easier than I thought.
 Just cut the top and bottom of the melon off flat, and then carve the rind away.
 The shape doesn’t have to be anywhere near perfect, just do the best you can.
 The whipped cream will camouflage an uneven surface.

 You can make this cake as large or small as your party dictates (or that the available produce will allow), but you’ll need to adjust your whipped cream topping accordingly.
 This watermelon was about 7 pounds before carving, and 2 1/2 cups of heavy whipping cream covered it well.
 It’s actually better to have too much whipped cream than too little, since it is instrumental in smoothing an uneven carving job.

 If you’re into more traditional cakes, this recipe for Patriotic Petit Fours is quick and easy.

 Hope you all have a happy Memorial Day weekend!

 PS.
 The adorable little red bicycle is a cake topper and can be found at Cranky Cakes Shop!